Chia-Network/chia-docs/docs/consensus/timelords.md

 Therefore, the main operation of the timelord involves keeping a cache of future blocks to infuse, broadcasting challenge points when they are reached, and infusing blocks when they reach their challenge points.

 If the timelord receives a challenge with the same weight as the current peak, they choose the unfinished block which they saw first (that is, the block that has not been infused yet), as opposed to choosing the infused block (peak) which they saw first.
-This also disincentivizes the withholding of blocks.
+This also de-incentivizes the withholding of blocks.